Alan-w92/Data-Market-Place-Lab-Guide/workshops/workshop-template/LabGuide200.md

 ![](./images/200/lab200-4.png)

--   Open your windows PuTTY Program or mac Terminal.
+-   Use windows PuTTY Program or mac Terminal to SSH into your instance.

--   SSH into your database instance with the following syntax, use the file path of where your private SSH key resides and the IP address you found earlier.
+-   SSH into your database instance with the following syntax for macs, use the file path of where your private SSH key resides and the IP address you found earlier.
 Replace the content and the brackets with your own file path and Database IP Address.

 	```ssh -i <File Path To Private SSH Key> opc@<Your Database IP Address>```